jimeh/collecta_ruby/README.md

 ### Plain Ruby

-Supply your API to the Collecta class:
+Supply your API key to the Collecta class:

     Collecta.api_key = "APIKEY"

 ## Usage